SSProve/ssprove/DOC.md

 something containing `ℓ` like `fset [:: ℓ ]`.

 Note that `ssprove_valid` and the inference for `ValidCode` can be extended with hints.
-The former using the `packages` database, the latter with the `typeclass_instances` database.
+The former using the `ssprove_valid_db` database, the latter with the `typeclass_instances` database.

 **Note:** There is an implicit coercion from `code` to `raw_code`.